Chevrolet Tahoe: Police package

-Chevrolet built a 2015 Chevrolet Tahoe Police Patrol Vehicle that was previewed as a concept at the 2013 SEMA Show in Las Vegas.
+Chevrolet built a 2015 Tahoe Police Patrol Vehicle that was previewed as a concept at the 2013 SEMA Show in Las Vegas.
 The vehicle became available in 2WD and 4WD drivetrains with orders coming in the first quarter of 2014 for special service models, followed by the orders for the police pursuit models afterwards.

 2021 PPV

 The 2021 Tahoe PPV marks the most drastic change from the standard Tahoe.
-Rocker covers are borrowed from the GM LT4 engine found in high performance Corvettes, Camaros and Cadillacs.
-Engine and transmission coolers are PPV specific.
-Bridgestone co-developed Firehawk Pursuit tires with GM for the 20 inch steel wheels.
-6 piston,16 inch rotor Brembo brakes are standard issue on the PPV.
+Rocker covers are borrowed from the GM LT4 engine found in high-performance Corvettes, Camaros, and Cadillacs.
+Engine and transmission coolers are PPV-specific.
+Bridgestone co-developed Firehawk Pursuit tires with GM for the 20-inch steel wheels.
+Six-piston, 16-inch rotor Brembo brakes are standard-issue on the PPV.
 The suspension is lowered and further fortified.
-All wheel drive is standard and sent to the front as needed with a limited slip clutch in the transfer case.
-160 MPH speedometer is standard and alternator almost doubles the amperage of the standard Tahoe.
+All-wheel drive is standard and sent to the front as needed with a limited slip clutch in the transfer case.
+The alternator almost doubles the amperage of the standard Tahoe.
 This version of the PPV uses the 9C1 code instead of the Z56 code.

+Unlike the standard Tahoe, the 2021 Tahoe PPV (along with the related Commercial/Fleet model) includes a standard eight-inch Chevrolet Infotainment touchscreen in lieu of the 10.25-inch unit found on all other models.
+It also does not include wireless Apple CarPlay or Android Auto (although still offers wired versions of both), SiriusXM Satellite Radio with 360L, or the Google-based operating system (on 2022 and newer models).
+A standard 4.2-inch color LCD screen is also included with an analog instrument cluster in lieu of the ten-inch full-color LCD instrument cluster on 2022 models.